bruceravel/demeter/documentation/DPG/feff/index.rst

 Then the *pathfinder* is run, but not :demeter:`feff`'s *pathfinder*.
-The *pathfinder* has been completely rewritten as part of :demeter:`demeter` The new *pathfinder* is missing one important feature.
-It has no way of doing :demeter:`feff`'s quick and dirty estimation of path amplitude, the so-called curved-wave importance factor, thus :demeter:`demeter`'s *pathfinder* does not have that way of discarding obviously small paths and all higher-order scattering paths based on that geometry.
+The *pathfinder* has been completely rewritten as part of :demeter:`demeter`.
+The new *pathfinder* is missing one important feature.
+It has no way of doing :demeter:`feff`'s quick and dirty plane wave estimation of path amplitude, thus :demeter:`demeter`'s *pathfinder* does not have that way of discarding obviously small paths and all higher-order scattering paths based on that geometry.
 Also, :demeter:`demeter`'s *pathfinder* is pretty slow compared to :demeter:`feff`'s.
 However, :demeter:`demeter`'s *pathfinder* retains information about all scattering geometries that contribute to the degeneracy of a path.
-In the future, this will allow propagattion of distortions to the starting structure through all the scattering paths.
+In the future, this could allow propagation of distortions to the starting structure through all the scattering paths.

-Secondly, :demeter:`demeter`'s *pathfinder* introduces something called :quoted:`fuzzy degeneracy`.
-This is a configurable parameter that defines a length scale below which paths of similar length are considered degenerate.
+Secondly, :demeter:`demeter`'s *pathfinder* introduces something called :quoted:`fuzzy degeneracy`.  :configparam:`Pathfinder,fuzz` is the configurable parameter that defines a length scale below which paths of similar length are considered degenerate.
 The default is 0.03 |AA|, but can be set as you wish.
-Thus paths that differ in length by less than 0.03 |AA| are considered degenerate and the resulting path is computed at the average length of the paths that are considered degenerate.
+Thus paths that differ in length by less than 0.03 |AA| are considered degenerate and the resulting path is computed at the average length of the nearly degenerate set of paths.

 So, the *pathfinder* introduces a number of new features.
 But the really powerful bit is how :demeter:`artemis` interacts with *genfmt*.
 Basically, *genfmt* is run on demand the first time that the corresponding :file:`feffNNNN.dat` file is needed (perhaps for a fit, perhaps for a plot).
 When the current instance of :demeter:`demeter` is finished (say, by quitting :demeter:`artemis`) all the :file:`feffNNNN.dat` files are deleted.
 The next time you fire up your program, they will be recalcualted.
-It turns out that the call to *genfmt* is so fast that it is better to recompute the :file:`feffNNNN.dat` files rather than carry them around.
-Thus :demeter:`artemis` project files are much, much smaller.
-The :file:`feffNNNN.dat` files are given names based on random strings, so there is no chance of accidentally over-writing them if you happen to re-run earlier parts of :demeter:`feff`.
+It turns out that the call to *genfmt* is so fast that it is preferable to recompute the :file:`feffNNNN.dat` files rather than carry them around.
+Thus :demeter:`artemis` project files are much smaller that the old-style project files.
+The :file:`feffNNNN.dat` files are given names based on random strings, so it is extremely unlikely that you will accidentally over-write them if you happen to re-run earlier parts of :demeter:`feff`.
 The way this on-demand calcualtion of :file:`feffNNNN.dat` files works is by having :demeter:`demeter` generate short replacements for the :file:`paths.dat` file which contain only the single path that you want to calculate.
 The :file:`paths.dat` file is deleted immediately after it is used.

 This approach makes it very easy to define interesting abstractions of paths.
 For instance, suppose you want to consider the possibility that one of the atoms in your material is at a position very different from the examples in the cluster.
 This approach makes it easy to compute that.
-It's called an SSPath.
+It's called `an SSPath <../pathlike/sspath.html>`_.

-There are a number of other tricks that this capability will enable, including things like considering variation in scattering angle of a MS path or consideration of arbitrary radial distribution functions.
+There are a number of other tricks that this capability could enable, including things like considering variation in scattering angle of a MS path or consideration of arbitrary radial distribution functions.